jshufro/rocketpool-vfvm/README.md

 ## **WARNING**
 If you have generated `rocketpool.json` and/or pre-mined hashes, they may be antiquated by updates to Rocket Pool's smart contracts.
-These contract updates are rare, but Redstone was released at the end of August, 2022.
-Any salts mined before this are now invalid.
+These contract updates are rare, but Atlas will be released on April 18th at 00:00 UTC.
+Any salts mined before this will be made invalid.
-Additionally, a bugfix for the fee distributor contracts is slated to be released soon, which will again invalidate salts.

 You will have to re-generate rocketpool.json (step 2) and re-mine your hashes (step 4) after each of these contract upgrades.